Best Arm Identification for Stochastic Rising Bandits: Optimistic Algorithm:

-\end{restatable} Some comments are in order.
-The result presented in Theorem~\ref{thr:ub_error} holds for generic increasing and concave expected reward functions.
-In particular, this result shows that, as expected, the error probability decreases when the exploration parameter $a$ increases.
-However, this behavior stops as soon as we reach the threshold $a^*$.
-Intuitively, the value of $a^*$ sets an upper bound on the amount of exploration we should use for learning.
-It is worth noting that $a^*$ is defined implicitly, depending on the constants $\sigma$, $T$, and the increments $\gamma_i$.
-In principle, there might exist no $a^* > 0$ fulfilling the condition of the theorem, and, in such a case, clearly, \ucbeshort enjoys no theoretical guarantees.
+Some comments are in order.
+Let us start by commenting on the error probability when $\iota=0$.
+First, $a^*(0)$ is defined implicitly, depending on the constants $\sigma$, $T$, the increments $\gamma_i(\cdot)$, and the suboptimality gaps $\Delta_i(T)$.
+In principle, there might exist no $a^*(0) > 0$ fulfilling condition in Equation~\eqref{eq:ucb_can_be_learned} (this can happen, for instance, when the budget $T$ is not large enough), and, in such a case, we are unable to provide theoretical guarantees on the error probability of \ucbeshort.
+Second, the result presented in Theorem~\ref{thr:ub_error} holds for generic increasing and concave expected reward functions (\ie Assumption~\ref{ass:risingconcave} only).
+This shows that, as expected, the error probability decreases when the exploration parameter $a$ increases until we reach the threshold $a^*(0)$.
+Intuitively, the value of $a^*(0)$ sets the maximum amount of exploration we should use for learning.
+Clearly, as we increase $\iota$, the value of $a^*(\iota)$ decreases.
+The role of $\iota$ emerges in the simple regret bound.
+Indeed, it decomposes into the sum of: ($i$) the error probability, in the best case $a=a^*(\iota)$ of order $\mathcal{O}(TKe^{-a^*(\iota)/10})$, which is increasing in $\iota$ and ($ii$) the optimal arm $i^*(T)$ expected reward difference $\mu_{i^*(T)}(T) - \mu_{i^*(T)}(\lfloor\iota T\rfloor)$ evaluated in $T$ and $\iota T$, which is decreasing in $\iota$.
+Thus, we experience a trade-off in the choice of $\iota$ that takes the role of tightening the simple regret bound and is completely absent in the algorithm.

-Under Assumption~\ref{ass:boundedgamma}, \ie using the knowledge about an upper bound on the increment shape, we show a result on the error probability providing an explicit value for $a^*$.
+Under Assumption~\ref{ass:boundedgamma}, \ie the polynomial characterization of the increment $\gamma_i(\cdot)$, we derive a result providing the time budget $T$ under which $a^*$ exists and its explicit value.